taste-technologists/taste-technologists.github.io/index.md

 The deployed application can be viewed [here](https://taste-technologist.site).

 ## Community Feedback
 Following the development of our application, the Taste Technologists team wanted to have members of the UH community test our app and provide their opinions and feedback.
-We were able to have ___ community members that were not in our ICS 314 class explore and inspect the Taste Technologists site.
+We were able to have 8 community members that were not in our ICS 314 class explore and inspect the Taste Technologists site.
 Through their feedback we found the following strengths of our application and areas for improvement.
+Many of the responses liked the accessible and easy navigation of the website.
+For improvements there were varying answers, some that stood out were spicing up the aesthetics of the website.
+A user expressed that they were confused about the footer section that says sign up for updates.
+Another user would have liked to have a map feature for vendors.

 ## Contact Us